 Former Creative Director, Schott Music.
 Sally has a lifelong, passionate involvement with the music of our time.

-Cultural historian, writer and lecturer, with special interest in RPS sources.
+RPS Honorary Librarian.
+Cultural historian, writer and lecturer, with special interest in the history of the RPS.

 Colin Matthews OBE